smxi/acxi/README.txt

 * -U self updater requires curl, and valid paths for currently installed acxi and acxi.1 man page.
-Will not update if both acxi and acxi.1 are present on your system and paths set.
+Will not update if both acxi and acxi.1 are not present on your system, and correct paths set.

 In theory, acxi 3.x should run on Windows and Macs, but I have not tested that, but as long as the source/destination directory paths and